DirectMolecularConfGen/DMCG/README.md

 # Direct Molecular Conformation Generation
-This repository contains the code for *Direct Molecular Conformation Generation (DMCG)*.
+This repository contains the code for *[Direct Molecular Conformation Generation (DMCG)](https://openreview.net/pdf?id=lCPOHiztuw)*, which is introduced in TMLR2022.

 ## Requirements and Installation